Table of Contents

 Roger Hamilton points out above that, “According to Strauss and Howe, these five stages won’t be over until 2025, when we will enter the next first turning, and the beginning of a new world order.”

-Interestingly the end of this last cycle of the Fourth Turning, ties in closely with the cycle we discussed a few months ago for gold.
+Interestingly the end of this last cycle of the Fourth Turning, ties in closely with the cycle we discussed back in 2021 for gold.

 In “Gold Cycles vs Property Cycles in 2021: When Will Gold Reach Peak Valuation?”, we surmise that gold could reach a peak around 2026…